-(76) There are five distinct yet interrelated dimensions to the promotion of intercultural dialogue, which involve the full range of stakeholders.
+There are five distinct yet interrelated dimensions to the promotion of intercultural dialogue, which involve the full range of stakeholders.
 It depends on the democratic governance of cultural diversity.
 It requires participation and democratic citizenship.
 It demands the acquisition of intercultural competences.
 It needs open spaces for dialogue.
-Finally, it must be taken on to the international scale.
+Finally, it must be taken to an international scale.
 Initiatives in these five dimensions have been tried and tested.
+13